jwcutler/retroTrack/README.md

 ------------
 To install retroTrack, perform the following configurations:

+0. Create a database in MySql for use by retrotrack.
+Keep track of db name, user, and password.
+Database tables will be created in step 2.
-1. Modify app/Config/database.php.default to reflect your database and save it as 'database.php'
+1. Modify www/app/Config/database.php.default to reflect your database and save it as 'database.php'
 2. Import Development_Resources/SQL_Schema/retrotrack.sql into your newly created database.
 3. Modify app/Config/core.php.default by changing Security.salt (line 187) and Security.cipherseed (line 192) to random values specific to your application and save it as 'core.php'.
 4. Change the permissions of the app/tmp directory to 777.